suchanek/proteusPy/README.md

 ## Performance

 - Manipulating and searching through long lists of disulfides can take time.
 I've added progress bars for many of these operations.
-- Rendering many disulfides in **pyvista** can also take time to load and may be slow to dispay in real time, depending on your hardware.
+- Rendering many disulfides in **pyvista** can also take time to load and may be slow to display in real time, depending on your hardware.
 I added optimization to reduce cylinder complexity as a function of total cylinders rendered, but it can still be less than perfect.
 The faster your GPU the better!

 ## Contributing/Reporting